 Physical Examination

-A doctor will examine your scalp and hair pattern to determine the type and extent of hair loss.
+A doctor will examine your scalp and hair pattern to determine the type and extent of baldness.

 Medical History Review

-Your doctor will ask about your family history, medical conditions, medications, and lifestyle factors that may contribute to hair loss.
+Your doctor will ask about your family history, medical conditions, medications, and lifestyle factors that may contribute to baldness,

 Blood Tests

-Blood tests can help identify underlying health issues or nutritional deficiencies that may be causing hair loss.
+Blood tests can help identify underlying health issues or nutritional deficiencies that may be causing hair thinning

 Scalp Biopsy